 The lack of an internationally approved standard for norovirus nomenclature and definition of genotypes has resulted in some conflicting reports in the medical literature.
-As global distribution of these agents is becoming increasingly important, it is pivotal to establish a standardized nomenclature in order to adequately address epidemiologically important lineages.
+As the global distribution of these agents is becoming increasingly important, it is pivotal to establish a standardized nomenclature in order to adequately address epidemiologically important lineages.

 Principles of classification

-Historically, the classification of noroviruses was based on cross-challenge research studies in volunteers and cross-reactivity analysis by immune electron microscopy.
+Historically, the classification of noroviruses was based on cross-challenge research studies in volunteers and cross-reactivity analyses by immune electron microscopy.
 Such antigenic classification schemes did not exhibit adequate accuracy and reproducibility, which were attributed to the cross-reactivity of antibodies.

 Today the classification is most commonly based on the nucleotide sequence of the open reading frame 2 (ORF2), which encodes the major structural capsid protein.
-They can be subdivided into six genogroups (GI-GVI), consisting of at least 32 genetic clusters or genotypes.
+These sequences can be subdivided into six genogroups (GI-GVI), consisting of at least 32 genetic clusters or genotypes.
 There are 8 genotypes in GI genogroup, 17 genotypes in GII genogroup, 2 genotypes in GIII genogroup, and one genotype for each of the other three genogroups.